 We make our Broths in small batches, ensuring the produce we use is of the highest, freshest quality and not the dregs from the bottom of the crisper drawer.
-We then freeze it in 500ml containers so not taking too much space in the freezer.
+We then freeze it in 500ml POUCHES - please be aware that these are NOT SUITABLE TO PUT IN THE MICROWAVE.
 Once defrosted the Broth will keep in the fridge for up to 7 days.

 We make our Bone Broth from grass fed beef bones, they are roasted and then popped into a large pot with a variety of herbs, vegetables and a few spices, then topped up with filtered rain water straight off the two oceans.
 It is then simmered from anywhere between 4 hours (a basic stock ) to 72 hours (a delicious reduced gelatinous jelly).

 I like to use my broth for cooking pasta, rice, vegetables.
 Anything you cook water in pretty much, Bone broth can be substituted.
 This adds all the vitamins and minerals to a meal, if you have a fussy eater who only eats plain pasta for example.

 Making gravy (you really cannot go back to powdered gravy after making your own, and its so easy...)

 If you are feeling adventurous you could even make a savoury jelly .

 How about poaching your egg for breakfast.
 Yum.